Published 12:35 IST, February 15th 2021

 Advertisement

-Myanmar's junta on Sunday cut internet connectivity across country hours after it deployed tanks on ros of three cities - Yangon, Myitkyina, and Sittwe.
-This was first time military chose to rollout armoured vehicles since February 1 coup, triggering fears that protesters could be dealt with a hard hand.
-US embassy in Burma warned its citizens to refrain from going outside, ding "re are indications of military movements in Yangon and possibility of telecommunications interruptions".
+Myanmar's junta on Sunday cut internet connectivity across the country hours after it deployed tanks on the roads of three cities - Yangon, Myitkyina, and Sittwe.
+This was the first time the military chose to rollout armoured vehicles since the February 1 coup, triggering fears that protesters could be dealt with a hard hand.
+The US embassy in Burma warned its citizens to refrain from going outside, adding "there are indications of military movements in Yangon and the possibility of telecommunications interruptions".

 Advertisement